COMMENT

 Actions such as: “Review city traffic signal controls and locations, including smarter corridors”, promise little or nothing to address the non-prioritisation of buses at key pinch points.

-These include the Exe Bridges gyratory at one end of the city centre and the Sidwell Street junctions at the other.
-Buses are held at red lights for long periods in both places while other traffic is given higher priority.
+These include the Exe Bridges gyratory at one end of the city centre and the Sidwell Street junctions at the other, through which buses frequently take a long time to pass.

 Devon County Council area ULEVs vs motor vehicles Jan 2016 to Sep 2023 graphic Devon County Council area Ultra Low Emission Vehicles (ULEVs) vs other motor vehicles.
 Source: Department for Transport.